conan-io/conan-io.github.io/_posts/2020-09-22-New-conan-training-series.markdown

 title: "Free Conan Training Series on JFrog Academy"
 ---

-Today we are very exicted to announce a new milestone in the Conan project.
+Today we are very excited to announce a new milestone in the Conan project.
 We have now published our very own self-paced interactive training courses online, free to anyone who is interested in learning Conan.
 The courses are hosted on JFrog's very own learning platform: JFrog Academy, which also features a wide